 My son is currently fascinated by insects, especially ladybugs and likes to bring them inside and watch them.
 I love the idea of making this adorable ladybug K-cup from About a Mom.

 Amy at Atta Girl Says turned her K-Cups into fun Easter Bunny treat holders!

 And if you’re really feeling crafty and need a creative space to store all your k-cups, check out this awesome DIY K-Cup Chalkboard Organizer from AFewShortCuts.com!

 How many of you re-use your coffee grounds?
 Did you know that coffee grounds can be re-used for all sorts of useful things around your home?
 So while you’re prepping your use K-Cups for other projects, be sure to save those used coffee grounds too and try some of these handy hosuehold tips:

-- Use as mulch and work well with acid-loving plants like roses, azaleas, rhododendrons, evergreens, hydrangeas and camellias
+- Use as mulch and work well with acid-loving plants like roses, azaleas, rhododendrons, evergreens, hydrangeas, camellias and raspberries (all berries, actually!)

 - Creates a great environment for bait worms or in your compost.
 Mix the grounds in with the soil and then add the worms.
 The nutrients in the coffee extend their lifespan!

 - Placing a bowl of dried coffee grounds in your refrigerator can neutralize odors from spoiled food.